-『A girl who got an eating disorder but saved by “food.”』
+『A girl who had disordered eating but saved by “food.”』

-I actually started blogging on a platform called Wretch when I was in fifth grade, around 2005-2006.
+I actually started blogging on a platform called Wretch (It’s called “no name” in Chinese ) when I was in fifth grade, around 2005-2006.
 At the time, I just blogged about my life, my feelings, and some personal things.

-My first “food-diary” was born in 2009 after I graduate from junior high school.
-I want to have a special name that’s one of a kind, so I just created a nickname call Barrel Leaf and called my blog “Barrel Leaf’s Toast Notebook” because I was eating toast bread almost every day.
+My first “food-diary” was born in 2009 after I graduated from junior high school.
+I wanted to have a special name that’s one of a kind, so I just created a nickname call Barrel Leaf and called my blog “Barrel Leaf’s Toast Notebook” because I was eating toast bread almost every day. (literally)

 Sadly the Wretch fell apart, so I moved my blog to another platform called Pixnet in 2012.
-I still love food and I also felt like baking and cooking on my own, so I also initiated my baking and cooking journey.
+At that time, I still writing food reviews but I also found myself drawn toward baking and cooking, so I also initiated my life in the kitchen.

 By the time, May 2017, I felt the platform having set too many limitations, so I moved out and build my own website, here!
-(If you’re also interested in that, you can find some information in This Post.)
+(If you’re also interested in how I started, you can find some information in This Post.)